queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 ### Ranged Attacks
 When you make a ranged attack, you fire a gun or otherwise send projectiles to strike a foe at a distance.
 A monster might shoot spines from its tail.
-Many spells also involve making a ranged attack.
+Many powers also involve making a ranged attack.

 #### Range
 You can make ranged attacks only against targets within a specified range.

-If a ranged attack, such as one made with a spell, has a single range, you can't attack a target beyond this range.
+If a ranged attack, such as one made with a power, has a single range, you can't attack a target beyond this range.

 Some ranged attacks, such as those made with a gun, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
 Your attack roll has disadvantage when your target is beyond normal range, and you can't attack a target beyond the long range.

 #### Ranged Attacks in Close Combat
 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack with a weapon, a spell, or some other means, you have disadvantage on the attack roll if you are within <me-distance length="5" /> of a hostile creature who can see you and who isn't incapacitated.
+When you make a ranged attack with a weapon, a power, or some other means, you have disadvantage on the attack roll if you are within <me-distance length="5" /> of a hostile creature who can see you and who isn't incapacitated.